-With regards to the sustainable development in the ICT sector, the recast proposal of the EED45 asks data centres to make information about their energy performance publicly available as well as report it to the Commission.
+With regards to the sustainable development in the ICT sector, the recast proposal of the EED46 asks data centres to make information about their energy performance publicly available as well as report it to the Commission.
 These reporting requirements would apply to all Data Centres, old and new, that have a significant energy consumption.

-A study was undertaken for the European Commission, DG ENER, that proposes 'Reporting requirements on the energy performance and sustainability of data centres for the Energy Efficiency Directive'46.
+A study was undertaken for the European Commission, DG ENER, that proposes 'Reporting requirements on the energy performance and sustainability of data centres for the Energy Efficiency Directive'47.
 The report proposes definitions, classification, and scope of reporting obligations.
 The latter include the demand for a available information on IT power demand for data centres with installed IT power demand equal to or greater than 100kW (including colocation data centres).
 Other information obligations proposed are relevant to building information, reporting organisation domain of control, operation and Key Performance Indicators (KPIs).
-Reporting KPIs aims to later establishing a set of "data centre sustainability"
+Reporting KPIs aims to later establishing a set of "data centre sustainability indicators".

-46 Reporting requirements on the energy performance and sustainability of data centres for the Energy Efficiency Directive, Task A and B, Viegand Maagøe and COWI, February 2023 indicators".
 Indicators proposed for reporting purposes are Total DC energy consumption and data functions and ICT equipment energy consumption compared to total DC energy consumption.
 Additionally, other indicators include ICT equipment capacity and ICT equipment utilisation.
 Ancillary metrics are also taken into account such as indicators on water usage, energy/heat reuse, renewable energy and server age.